Scrabble letter distributions: Hungarian

 DZ and DZS, which are fairly rare in Hungarian, have no tiles, nor do Q, W, X and Y (outside the digraphs "GY", "LY", "NY" and "TY"), which are only used in loanwords, as part of the extended Hungarian alphabet.
 You can still use a blank as a Q, W, X or Y, but not as DZ or DZS.
-Using a D tile and a Z tile to make DZ is not allowed, and neither is putting together D, Z and S or D and ZS to make DZS.
+Using a D tile and a Z tile to make DZ or putting together D, Z and S or D and ZS to make DZS is not allowed, meaning words with these two letters are simply not playable.
+Using a blank (as Y) in front of G, L, N or T to make GY, LY, NY or TY is also not allowed.

 Icelandic

 In 2016, Tinderbox games under license from Mattel produced Icelandic-language sets using these 104 tiles: